Pluribus AI 2024 Election Autopsy

 41 videos

-1.2 hrs of airtime
+1.2 hrs airtime

-230M views
+236M views

-This is the highest-engagement theme in the corpus.
-Of the 290 findings across 30 voices and 41 videos, the audience is enormous — 229M views, 4.0M likes, the largest reach of any theme.
-The finding distribution is bimodal: the authoritarian-left and libertarian-right register the largest shares, with the partisan-right contribution close behind.
+This is the highest-engagement theme in the study.
+Of the 290 quotes across 30 voices and 41 videos, the audience is enormous — 229M views, 4.0M likes, the largest reach of any theme.
+The quote distribution is bimodal: the authoritarian-left and libertarian-right register the largest shares, with the partisan-right contribution close behind.
 The substance of the critique is identical even when the politics aren’t: the party’s model of governance has become so burdened by self-imposed bureaucracy, litigation, and process that it consistently fails to produce the outcomes it promises.
 The “abundance” frame popularized by Ezra Klein is, in this dataset, no longer a niche heterodox argument — it is an organizing critique that reaches across the political spectrum.

 The twin instincts I have watching this happen with Trump and DOGE is, A, a little bit of jealousy — like, god, it would be nice to have some fewer lawyers in the Obama administration.
 God bless the lawyers in the Obama administration, including my wife, who would have asked for forgiveness instead of permission on stuff, and just moved more quickly and not been so process.